 How to Get Insured

 Getting teeth whitening insurance is easy.
 Fill out an online application on the BBI site in 10 minutes or less.
-Beauty and Bodywork Insurance has Cosmetology Insurance available for $96 per year, or $67 per year if you’re a student in cosmetology school.
+Beauty and Bodywork Insurance has Cosmetology Insurance available for $96 per year.
 This is a small price to pay to protect your business and to have a financial safety net in place should an accident occur.
 You can read more about the specific details of a Beauty and Bodywork Insurance policy here.

 If you have any questions about cosmetology insurance and its limits and exclusions, feel free to reach out to our licensed insurance agents.
 We wish you the best of luck with your cosmetology career!